EPAM-JS-Competency-center/camp/docs/4-integration-with-CMS-Contentstack/01-introduction.md

 ## Prerequisites

-- The BFF server should be implemented [link](/docs/2-BFF-and-new-frontend)
+- The BFF server should be implemented [Module 2](/docs/2-BFF-and-new-frontend)
-- StoreFront application should be configured [link](/docs/basic-magento-store/practical-task-5-configure-storeFront)
+- StoreFront application should be configured [Module 1: StoreFront](/docs/basic-magento-store/practical-task-5-configure-storeFront)